arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

         parent = skeletal_hierarchy[bone_name]
 ```

 Now, the only thing that I need is to assign every child a parent.
-As we're checking if the bone exists in our hierarchy, we can utilize that point to use `bone.parent`
+As I'm checking if the bone exists in the hierarchy, I can utilize that point to use `bone.parent`.

 ```python
 for bone in bones: